 - 1. Minimum lot size.
+See section 3.5.

+- 2. Access.

-See section 3.5. - 2.
-Access.
-No lot may be built upon or otherwise developed unless it has a private road or driveway for access to a public way by a valid right of way benefiting the lot (or a combination of driveway and/or one of more private roads) or by ownership of land abutting the public way.
+- 1. Lots created on or after May 5, 2015.
+No lot created on or after May 5, 2015, shall be built upon or otherwise developed unless it has a private road or driveway for access to a public way by a valid right of way benefiting the lot (or a combination of driveway and/or one or more private roads) or by ownership of land abutting the public way.
 If more than 2 lots are accessed by the same private road, then it must meet the Street Design and Construction Standards of Section 5.14 of the Subdivision Ordinance.
-If no more than 2 lots are accessed by the same private road or driveway, then it must meet either the said Street Design and Construction Standards or the Driveway Construction standards of Section 6B.6 of this Ordinance.
+If no more than 2 lots are accessed by the same private road or driveway, then it must meet either the said Street Design and Construction Standards of Section 6B.6 of this Ordinance.
 A pre-existing primary access drive that serves up to 2 existing lots need not meet the requirements of Section 6B.6.
-All lots must maintain safe access for fire, police, and emergency vehicles, as determined by the Fire Chief.
+All such lots must maintain safe access for

+fire, police, and emergency vehicles, as determined by the Code Enforcement Officer.